Calamine

-Calamine, also known as calamine lotion, is a medication made from powdered zinc oxide that is used to treat mild itchiness.
-Conditions treated include sunburn, insect bites, poison ivy, poison oak, and other mild skin conditions.
-It may also help dry out secretions resulting from skin irritation.
-It is applied on the skin as a cream or lotion.
+Calamine, also known as calamine lotion, is a medication made from a combination of powdered zinc oxide and 0.5% ferric oxide (Fe_{2}O_{3}) that is used to treat mild itching.
+It benefits sunburn, insect bites, allergenic irritation, and other mild skin conditions, and may also help dry out secretions resulting from skin irritation.
+Calamine has also been used as a treatment for acne and acne scars, although it may damage the barrier of sensitive skin.
+Its name comes from calamine, a historic name for the zinc ores smithsonite and hemimorphite.

+Calamine is applied to the skin as a cream or lotion.
+The lotion has been in use since 1500 BC and is now produced with additional ingredients such as phenol and calcium hydroxide.

+Calamine is on the World Health Organization's List of Essential Medicines.
+It is sold over the counter as a generic medication.
 Side effects may include skin irritation.
 It is considered to be safe in pregnancy.
-Calamine is a combination of zinc oxide and 0.5% ferric oxide (Fe_{2}O_{3}).
-The lotion is produced with additional ingredients such as phenol and calcium hydroxide.

-The use of calamine lotion dates back as far as 1500 BC.
-It is on the World Health Organization's List of Essential Medicines.
-Calamine is available over-the-counter as a generic medication.

 Medical uses

-Calamine is used to treat itchiness.
-This includes sunburn, insect bite, or other mild skin conditions.

-Effectiveness

-The FDA recommends applying some topical over-the-counter skin products, such as calamine, to absorb the weeping of the skin caused by poisonous plants such as poison ivy, poison oak, and poison sumac.
-For relieving the pain or itching caused by these plants, the FDA document recommends a cold water compress and topical corticosteroids.
+Calamine is used to treat itch, as from sunburn, insect bite, poison ivy, poison oak, and other skin irritants.
+The FDA recommends applying topical over-the-counter skin products such as calamine to absorb skin weeping caused by poisonous plants such as poison ivy, poison oak, and poison sumac, although the FDA advises a cold water compress and topical corticosteroids to treat pain and itch they cause.